The Ember tetra (Hyphessobrycon amandae) is also known as the Fire tetra thanks to the fish’s beautiful, glowing orange-red coloration.

-Read this guide to find out everything you need to know about Fire tetras.
+Read this guide to learn all you need to know about Ember tetras.

 Scientific Name